tkis/KotlinNativeExample/Readme.md

 From the `KotlinNativeExample` directory run `pod install`, then open the workspace and run the project.
 For now, it's configured only to run on the iOS simulator.

 ### Running the Android project
-Open the project in Android studio and run
+Open the project in Android studio and sync gradle, then run the project on Android emulator.